Ehanlion/mist_obsidian/0. The Many/Members/Relationships of the Many.md

 - By the time of the final battle, they had only been dating for a couple months
 - [[Bernhard]]'s [[Shard]] captured final thoughts of a first date
 - [[Valentino]]'s [[Shard]] captured final thoughts of a family with [[Bernhard]]
+- Both of their [[Shard]]s were rings and both were meant to be used in their wedding.
+When both are worn by creatures, they interact with each other.
 ## 4. [[DeAngelo]] and [[Cleophas]] (unrealized lovers)
 - [[DeAngelo]] and [[Cleophas]] were the least closely exposed to each other's company on [[Mist]] since their objectives never really overlapped
 - However they were friends and messaged each other with disappearing paper notes and sending stones